mzabaluev/mrkl/README.md

 ## Future additions

-Verification trees consisting only of hashes, used to verify integrity of content retrieved separately, can be thought of as a special case of `MerkleTree` with hash values for input.
-The API should provide the ability to verify a tree built from content against its verification counterpart obtained elsewhere, which may not have the same depth.
-This is not implemented yet.
+Audit paths, consisting of the root hash and a chain of side node hashes needed to verify integrity of a leaf's data, need to be supported.

 The input to make a leaf node cannot yet be provided incrementally.
 There is an idea how to implement this in an elegant way.